Muse (Star Trek: Voyager): Plot

 Meanwhile, the Voyager crew has been spending over a week searching for their lost crewmates.
 Janeway reluctantly calls off the search for B'Elanna and Harry.
 Tom Paris is especially distraught, not wanting to accept the loss of his girlfriend and best friend respectively.
 Kelis works on his play which will feature more of the crew, but he is having trouble understanding the motivations of these strange characters.
 He pesters B'Elanna for more information about them and the two work out more arrangements: he brings her resources and she tells him about her crewmates.

 Kelis has more reason to write a great play when his patron begins fighting with his enemy.
 If a war were to break out, B'Elanna would be discovered and captured, so she agrees to go back to the amphitheatre with Kelis.
 She sees how the play is progressing and is nauseated by all the romance.
 She insists there are more inspirational stories to tell.
 When he hears about the Borg and Janeway's Starfleet pacifism, he decides to write a tale of peace that will send a message to his patron.

 Finally, Harry Kim shows up after having walked 200 kilometers from his own crashed escape pod.
 He has an emergency transmitter but no power, and once they plug it into the Flyer they are able to send a message to Voyager.
 The ship heads back to pick them up after receiving the message while still in range.
 On performance night, Kelis worries that his ending is not good enough to impress his patron.
 He sends a panicked message to B'Elanna, who comes back to help him end the play.
 She becomes an Eternal before the audience's very eyes when she is beamed away, making the play one that the patron will not forget.

 Production

 This episode was written by Joe Menosky and directed by Mike Vejar.

-Guest stars include Joseph Will, Kellie Waymire, Tony Amendola, Jack Axelrod, Michael Houston King, Kathleen Garret, Stoney Westmorland, and Jack Shuck.
-Majel Barret does voice acting as a computer voice.
+Guest stars include Joseph Will, Kellie Waymire, Tony Amendola, Jack Axelrod, Michael Houston King, Kathleen Garrett, Stoney Westmorland, and John Schuck.
+Majel Barrett does voice acting as a computer voice.

-Tony Amendola is better known for his recurring role in the science fiction Stargate franchise.